airbail/microsoft365-webapp/README.md

 - The `Contributing` section invites contributions from other developers.
 - The `License` section specifies the license under which the project is distributed.

-Feel free to customize the `README.md` file to include specific details about your project, such